-Even if you decide the start of the year is not the right time to discuss serious matters, elevate the conversations to your New Year's resolution list to make sure you go into the coming year well-prepared for life's eventualities.
+Even if you decide the holidays are not the right time to discuss serious matters, elevate the conversations to your New Year's resolution list to make sure you start out the year well-prepared for life's eventualities.

 I have worked with patients and families who have planned ahead and those who have not.
 Dealing with aging and end of life is hard enough without having so many important questions still unanswered.
 For example, I've worked with immigrant families whose parents expect to be buried in their home country, but no one has looked into the logistics-or expense-involved in carrying out such a plan.
 I also worked with a woman who was so prepared for the end of life that she had written out full instructions for her death, even packing a suitcase of clothes she would like to be buried in.
 She knew that this would give her devastated partner the time and space he needed to grieve without the clutter of logistics-and it did.